DevOpsAutomationLabs/ELM_Velocity/docs/demonstration/index.md

 Congratulations on successfully completing this section of the demonstration.

 ### 1.2 Working with DevOps Velocity's KPIs and Metrics
 DevOps Velocity provides numerous Key Performance Indicators (KPIs) out of the box which can be added and displayed at the top of the Value Stream.
-And depending on how the value stream has been architected, teams can display KPIs for Lead time to Change, Lead Time, Cycle Time and Dev Cycle Time.
+And depending on how the value stream has been configured in the value stream map file, teams can display KPIs for Lead time to Change, Lead Time, Cycle Time and Dev Cycle Time.
 Each of which may be modified but in general are calculating the elapse time from a start stage to an end stage.
-In addition, the KPIs show trending.
+In addition, these KPIs show trending.
 Is pipeline performance improving or not and by what percentage.

+In additional to the lead time and cycle time KPIs, other KPIS are available - Average Load, Throughput, Distribution etc... are also available to help measure team productivity and whether process improvement is necessary.

+This section of the demonstration will share details on the many of the KPIs readily available in DevOps Velocity.

 | **Step** | **Details**  | **Additional Information** |
 |:-------------:|:------------- |:------------- |